torpid-prey/ObChecked-docs/examples/profile/length-by-profile-depth.md

 The maximum permitted member length depends on the depth of the profile.

-For example, larger UB sections may only be available in shorter stock lengths than smaller sections.
+For example, smaller UB sections may only be available in shorter stock lengths than deeper sections.

 ## Strategy